Heartland Farm Beginnings®

 How Can I Get Involved?

 Paid pre-registration for the entire Heartland Farm Beginnings® course is required.
+To apply for registration, click here.
 To learn more about Farm Beginnings®, please contact Kelly Henderson, Begin Farming Program Coordinator.
 Learn more about OEFFA's entire Begin Farming program here.

 The Farm Beginnings Collaborative (FBC) is a national alliance of regional groups who are offering Farm Beginnings® programs in 13 states.
 OEFFA's Heartland Farm Beginnings® is the first offered in Ohio.
 According to survey data from member organizations, these programs have graduated hundreds of farmers, with 71 percent of graduates still farming in 2016.
 Learn more about FBC and other member organizations here.